KortesmakiAB/HornRep/proposal.md

 #### TODO Later
 1. Form data validation.
 For routes Use a library.
 1. Test authentication on routes (can I combine this, somehow to reduce duplication?)
+1. Add a way to change: users isAdmin, password

 ##### Works
 - Create